sgjava/motiondetector/README.md

 Solution: Sample only some frames.
 Motion detection using the moving average algorithm works best at around 3 or 4 FPS.
 This works to your advantage since that is an ideal time to do other types of detection such as for pedestrians.
 This also works out well as your camera FPS goes higher.
 That means ~3 FPS are processed even at 30 FPS.
 You still have to consider video recording overhead since that's still 30 FPS.

 Solution: Analyze only motion ROI (regions of interest).
 By analyzing only ROI you can cut down processing time tremendously.
 For instance, if only 10% of the frame has motion then the OpenCV function should run about 900% faster!
 This may not work where there's a large change frame after frame.
 Luckily this will not happen for most security type scenarios.
 If a region is too small for the detector it is not processed thus speeding things up even more.

+Solution: Used hardware encoding and decoding when available.
+The Odroid XU4 for instance has hardware H.264 acceleration enabled by default.
+You can use the h264_v4l2m2m codec for hardware encoding and decoding.

 #### Run Motion Detector
 The default [test.ini](https://github.com/sgjava/motiondetector/blob/master/config/test.ini) is configured to detect pedestrians from a local video file in the project.
 Try this first and make sure it works properly.